vyerneni17/venkata-portfolio/README.md

 You can run the project from your local machine by launching the index.html file.

-This is a public project and if you're interested to make changes to the repo, please follow the following instructions:
+This is a public project and if you're interested to make changes to the repo, please follow the below instructions:

 1. Clone the project using: git clone
 2. Create a new local branch: git branch -b branch-name